About the Award

 Local Holiday Parades

 Public Education Programs at community functions or civic organizations

 Participate in other community activities

-This award will be presented semi-annually.
-All submissions are due July 1st and December 1st of each calendar year.
+This award will be presented annually.
+All submissions are due July 1st of each calendar year.
 A committee of AKC employees will vote on the winner using the following criteria: eligibility of club per requirements and evidence of active Public Education outreach.
 A club is only eligible to win this award every two years.